lunarc/lunarc_docs/docs/aurora_faq.md

 # Frequently asked questions about Aurora
 Author: Joachim Hein (Lunarc)

+## What is the maximum job time on Aurora
+This has not been changed.
+We still allow batch jobs to ask for up to 168 hours, which is 7 days.

 ## I can not access Aurora using the Lunarc HPC desktop
 The Lunarc HPC Desktop is not yet operational on Aurora.
 We currently expect availability in a few weeks.